GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

 \end{description}

-All the embedding methods and classifiers are described in more detail in sections \ref{sec:spectral_node_embedding}, \ref{sec:random_walks_methods}, \ref{sec:triples_sampling}, and \ref{methods:prediction_models}.
+All the embedding methods and classifiers are described in more detail in sections \ref{sec:spectral_node_embedding}, \ref{sec:random_walks_methods}, \ref{sec:triples_sampling_corrupted_sampling}, and \ref{methods:prediction_models}.

-Results show that no model is consistently better with respect to the others across the types of task and the data sets used in the experiments (Figure~\ref{fig:balanced_accuracy_comparisons}).
-These results are analogous to those obtained by Kadlec et al.~\cite{kadlec-etal-2017-knowledge} for TransE model family, and those obtained by Errica et al~\cite{errica_fair_2020} for GNN models, highlighting the need for objective pipelines to systematically compare a wide array of possible methods for a desired task.
-The standardized pipelines implementing the experiments are available from the online \gra~ tutorials and allow the full reproducibility of the results summarized in Fig.~\ref{fig:balanced_accuracy_comparisons}.
-Full results relative to other evaluation metrics are available in Supplementary Information S5.1 and S5.2.
+Results show that no model is consistently better with respect to the others across the types of tasks and the data sets used in the experiments (Figure~\ref{fig:balanced_accuracy_comparisons}).
+These results are analogous to those obtained by Kadlec et al.~\cite{kadlec-etal-2017-knowledge} for the TransE model family and those obtained by Errica et al. ~\cite{errica_fair_2020} for GNN models, highlighting the need for objective pipelines to systematically compare a wide array of possible methods for a desired task.
+The standardized pipelines implementing the experiments are available from the online \gra~tutorials and allow the full reproducibility of the results summarized in Fig.~\ref{fig:balanced_accuracy_comparisons}.
+Full results using other evaluation metrics are available in Supplementary Information Sections 5.1 and 5.2.